-But what makes a 70-200mm lens – but what makes this lens so special?
-Why is it trusted in nearly every shooting scenario, from studio portraits to wildlife shoots in the heart of the Amazon?
+Pretty much every professional photographer carries a 70-200mm lens – but what makes this lens so special?
+Why is it trusted in nearly every shooting scenario, from studio portraits to wildlife snaps in the heart of the Amazon?

 Short telephotos and wide-angle lenses are fantastic for wading into the action and capturing a wider perspective.
 However, when it comes to certain subjects, shorter lenses can be, well, short.
 If you are trying to photograph wildlife, candid portraits, or any other unapproachable subject, wide-angle glass probably won’t work.

 Enter the 70-200mm lens.

-The 70-200mm reach is perfect for so many situations.
+A 70-200mm focal length is perfect for so many situations.
 It allows you to focus on key subjects, crop out distracting elements in your frame, and just get closer to the action.
 At 70mm, you can capture:

 There are two types of 70-200mm lenses: